San Jose Scale

 University of Kentucky College of Agriculture

 San Jose scale is an extremely important indirect pest of apples, pears, peaches, and plums.
 It is a sucking insect that injects a toxin into the plant as it feeds causing localized discolorations.
 The presence of reddish blemishes on fruit at harvest indicates potentially damaging numbers on the trees.
-Left uncontrolled, San Jose scale can kill the entire tree in a couple years.
+Left uncontrolled, San Jose scale can kill limbs or even the entire tree in just a few years.

-San Jose scale crawlers stuck to electrical tape on apple limb
+Figure 1.
+San Jose scale crawlers stuck to electrical tape on an apple limb.

 A few days after settling down, crawlers will secrete a waxy covering over their body that will protect them from pesticides.
 From this point on female scales will not move.
-Males will remain in one location until maturity, at which time the winged males will seek out females and the cycle will begin again.
+Males will remain in one location until maturity, at which time they emerge as winged adults to seek out females and the cycle begins again.

-San Jose scale and injury to new wood
+Figure 2.
+Bark pealed back to show San Jose scale injury to new wood.

 Detecting Crawler Movement

 Crawler movement begins sometime between mid-May and mid-June.
 Dark double-sided sticky tape should be used to monitor for emerging crawlers.
 A small amount of tape is applied tightly around a scaffold limb after removing surface debris with sandpaper.
 A limb with a known infestation should be selected.
 Crawlers will appear as extremely small flattened yellowish insects which can be seen with a hand lens on the tape (especially around the edges).
 Within two days, the crawlers will find a permanent resting spot where they will feed and begin to secrete a protective waxy covering.
 There are two generations each year.